genesiscommunitysuccess/docs/docs/front-end-reference/intro.md

 title: 'Introduction'
 ---

-# Web Strategy
+# Web strategy

 ## Web Components

-Web Components are custom html elements that completely encapsulate their logic to create self-contained reusable components, that won’t clash or interfere with the rest of application.
-They are future proof and interoperal with traditional web frameworks.
+Web Components are custom html elements that completely encapsulate their logic to create self-contained reusable components, that do not clash or interfere with the rest of application.
+They are future-proof and interoperal with traditional web frameworks.

 ## Genesis Foundation UI

-Genesis Foundation UI is our frontend tech stack.
-Web Components are at the very core of our stragety here at Genesis.
+Genesis Foundation UI is our front-end tech stack.
+Web Components are at the very core of our strategy here at Genesis.

 The Genesis Foundation UI is built on top of [Microsoft FAST](https://www.fast.design/docs/introduction/).
 The repo is managed with [Lerna](https://github.com/lerna/lerna), see the lerna docs for more information.

 Lerna (Monorepo manager)